Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: System Model

-As is observed in (1), the received echoes are distorted by hardware imperfections.
-However, unlike the wireless communication subsystem, which is vulnerable to hardware impairment causing non-negligible performance loss \cite{Boulogeorgos_access_19}, I/Q imbalance and the LO phase noise are considered to be less dominant in THz radar sensing.
+As is observed in (\ref{eq4}), the received echoes are distorted by hardware imperfections.
+However, unlike the wireless communication subsystem at mmWave and low-THz frequencies, which is vulnerable to hardware impairment, I/Q imbalance and LO phase noise are less dominant in radar sensing.
 Explicitly, the echo signals are composed of the received sensing sequence as well as its image component induced by I/Q imbalance.
-The power of the former is usually much stronger than the image counterpart \cite{Kallfass_jimtw_15,Kallfass_te_15,Grzyb_conf_18}, whose impacts are marginal after the correlation operation.
+The power of the former is usually much stronger than the image counterpart \cite{Kallfass_jimtw_15,Kallfass_te_15,Grzyb_conf_18}, whose impacts are marginal on the correlation results.
 Besides, since a single LO is shared by the co-located radar transceiver, the TX and RX phase noise terms in (\ref{eq1}) could cancel each other out approximately if the round-trip delay is sufficiently small.
-Such condition is readily satisfied for THz-JRC systems, which mainly serves short-range target/users due to the severe path loss.
-Therefore, hardware imperfections will not be an emphasis in our waveform design.
+Such condition is readily satisfied for JRC systems at mmWave and low-THz frequencies, which mainly serve short-range target/users due to the severe path loss.
+Therefore, hardware imperfections will not be an emphasis in our JRC waveform design.